Skip to main content

 Two types of gene therapy treatment were recently approved by the Food and Drug Administration to treat – and potentially cure – sickle cell disease.
 The treatments are a new type of blood and marrow transplant that use a patient’s own stem cells (no donor is needed).
 Children’s National offers both FDA-approved treatments for sickle cell disease: CASGEVY™ and LYFGENIA™.

-Both treatments are approved for patients age 12 years and older with sickle cell disease who have had a history of vaso-occulsive events (VOE) including pain crisis, acute chest syndrome, hepatic/splenic sequestration and priapism.
+Both treatments are approved for patients age 12 years and older with sickle cell disease who have had a history of vaso-occlusive events (VOE) including pain crisis, acute chest syndrome, hepatic/splenic sequestration and priapism.
 VOE are blockages in blood flow that deprive organs and tissue from nutrients and oxygen.
 Adolescents and young adults up to age 22 may receive one of the treatments at Children's National.

 A discussion with your doctor will help you determine which, if either, of the treatments are right for your child or young adult.